-If possible discussion should take place between senior management, staff and pupil directly involved to encourage the pupil to face up to the problem and its consequences.
+If possible, discussion should take place between senior leadership, staff and pupil directly involved to encourage the pupil to face up to the problem and its consequences.
 If at all possible such a meeting should include parents.

-It is the Head teacher's responsibility to ensure incident reports are read as soon as possible and his/her own comments will be recorded.
-It will also be the responsibility of the Head teacher to ensure feedback to staff and pupil takes place and those subsequent meetings or behaviour management plans are arranged.
+It is the Headteacher's responsibility to ensure incident reports are read as soon as possible and his/her own comments will be recorded.
+It will also be the responsibility of the Headteacher to ensure feedback to staff and pupil takes place and those subsequent meetings or behaviour management plans are arranged.

-The Head teacher will monitor the use of restraint, including consideration of:
+The Headteacher will monitor the use of restraint, including consideration of: